theodorecurtil/kafka_101/README.md

 ```

 You should now be able to access the `control-center` container, which is the Confluent UI for Kafka cluster management on [localhost:9021](http://localhost:9021/).

+> :building_construction: MAYBE MAKE A TOUR OF THE UI